Osprey SnowKit Duffel

 Why is better than a basic duffel bag?

 Think backpack that comfortably holds ski boots and a good assortment of other key gear and remains easy to carry.
 If you’ve ever tried to stuff ski boots into a regular backpack or small duffel, you know boots have a way of deforming a pack to the point that it’s no longer easy (or comfortable) to carry.
 The SnowKit gear duffel handles boots and more with ease.

 Inside the SnowKit Duffel

 The SnowKit Duffel has two main openings – one that swallows a pair of boots (and keeps them separate from other gear) and one to pack the other gear.
-There’s a goggle pocket, a side pocket for gloves or beacon and an attached helmet holder – though I doubt that the bag will meet carry-on standards with a helmet attached to the outside.
+There’s a goggle pocket, a side pocket for gloves, hats, beacon etc and an attached helmet holder – though I doubt that the bag will meet carry-on standards with a helmet attached to the outside.
 Boots are separated from other gear and the boot compartment includes a small vent to aide in drying.

 Match the Osprey SnowKit Duffel with one of our favorite roller ski bags, and you will be ready to travel in style, not to mention have all your gear organized and ready to roll when and where you need it.

 45-liter travel duffel for skiers

 Check prices on the Osprey SnowKit Duffel at REI and support Off-Piste Mag

 Need more space, check out the Osprey Bigkit